boazbk/crypto/lec_03_pseudorandom-generators.md

 often the generation of *entropy* for their seed, as discussed in the previous lecture, and not their actual running time.)

-[^luhn]: That number is obtained by applying [Luhn’s algorithm](https://goo.gl/KcH9xQ) which applies a simple map to each digit of the card and then sums them up modulo 10.
+[^luhn]: That number is obtained by applying an algorithm of  [Hans Peter Luhn](https://goo.gl/SL8ahM) which applies a simple map to each digit of the card and then sums them up modulo 10.

 ### From insecurity to security